PlagueHO/Workshop-ARM-Templates/README.md

 ## Prerequisite Knowledge

-- Basic knowledge of web application hosting on Windows or Linux
+- Basic knowledge of web application hosting on Windows or Linux.
-- Basic knowledge of text editors (Visual Studio Code)
+- Basic knowledge of text editors (Visual Studio Code).
-- Basic knowledge of using text based consoles (PowerShell, Cmd or Bash)
+- Basic knowledge of using text based consoles (PowerShell, Cmd or Bash).

 ## What You Will Learn